 Let’s face it, creating your own comic book or graphic novel is awesome!
-If you’re a skilled comic book artist in your spare time then, why not look at how to earn some extra income from your work?
-In this post we’ll take a look at how to turn your hobby into a viable side-hustle.
+If you’re a skilled artist then why not look at earning some extra income with a side-hustle in comic books?
+In this post we’ll take a look at how to create and sell your own comic books online.

 Adobe Illustrator is a great tool to create your own comic books.
 You can turn these into ebooks and sell them on dedicated marketplaces or your own website.
 Using a print-on-demand service is a simple way of selling physical copies.
 Market your work by posting on webcomic sites or YouTube.